Last updated on February 13th, 2021 at 12:56 am

 What is Bootloader?

-A device bootloader is a code or a program that starts when the device powered on in order to choose and run the operating system on our device every time we boot our handset.
-It basically tells the operating system and kernel to whether to run the recovery mode or initiate the boot process in the system.
-It’s also worth mentioning that the device bootloader can be found on each and every operating system running devices or gadgets like smartphones, tablets, PC, etc.
+A device bootloader is a code or a program that starts when the device is powered on to choose and run the operating system on our device every time we boot our handset.
+It basically tells the operating system and kernel to run the recovery mode or initiate the boot process in the system.
+It’s also worth mentioning that the device bootloader can be found on each operating system running devices or gadgets like smartphones, tablets, PCs, etc.

 What is Bootloader Unlock?

 A Bootloader is usually locked on an Android device due to system security or privacy-related measures.
 As the Android OS is an open-source platform and anyone can do anything with it, the smartphone OEMs always want to stick to their skin and OS version that is specially developed and designed for their own device models.
 That’s why most of the OEMs don’t provide an unlocked bootloader out-of-the-box.

 Unlocking the device bootloader opens the gateway for the Android device users towards its unlimited possibilities of customizations and other features.
 It’s also worth mentioning that the stock firmware is limited with customizations, and users may not play with it deeply.
 Whereas after unlocking the device bootloader, users can quickly flash the custom firmware, custom recovery file, install root access, third-party modules, and more.
 So, it’s always necessary to unlock the bootloader if you’ve made up your mind to flash custom files.

 - Flash Custom ROMs

 - Install Root access (SuperSU or Magisk)

 - Some OEMs are already providing a bootloader unlocking method or tool.

 Disadvantages of Unlocking Bootloader